GoogleChrome/developer.chrome.com/site/en/docs/apps/app_architecture/index.md

 !!!

-Chrome Apps integrate closely with a user’s operating system.
+Chrome Apps integrate closely with a user's operating system.
 They are designed to be run outside of a browser tab, to run robustly in offline and poor connectivity scenarios and to have far more powerful capabilities than are available in a typical web browsing environment.
 The app container, programming, and security models support these Chrome App requirements.